-RI E-911 had to implement measures to ensure the cleanliness of the PSAP and the health of the staff.
-The measures were taken to avoid stifling the operational effectiveness due to a widespread infection transmission and/or quarantining protocols.
+RI E-911 had to implement measures to ensure the cleanliness of the call center as well as maintaining the health of the staff.
+The measures were taken to avoid negatively affecting the operational effectiveness due to a widespread infection transmission and/or quarantining protocol.
 The following measures were implemented:

-- Activation of the Alternate PSAP - Health screenings - Changes to minimum staffing requirements - Ample supplies of PPE - New policies/procedures relative to PSAP cleanliness and social distancing measures - An option for technical and administrative staff to work remotely. - Taking employees temperatures at the start of shifts - Installing UV disinfectant lights inside HVAC systems - Prohibiting non-PSAP personnel in the call center during potential high virus transmission periods
+- Activation of the Alternate Call Center - Health screenings - Changes to minimum staffing requirements - Ample supplies of PPE - New policies/procedures related to call center cleanliness and social distancing measures - An option for technical and administrative staff to work remotely. - Taking employees temperatures at the start of shifts - Installing UV disinfectant lights inside HVAC systems - Prohibiting non-call center personnel from the premises during potential high virus transmission periods

 The pandemic was unexpected and caused all of us to alter our normal way of living and working.
-The sudden adjustments that were necessary have prepared us to be able to deal with similar situations if it were to occur again.
+The sudden adjustments that were necessary have prepared the agency to be able to deal with similar situations in the future.